AdityaSadewale/News-Website-React/README.md

 Create a .env file in the root (if using a news API) and add your key

 REACT_APP_NEWS_API_KEY=YOUR_API_KEY

-📦 Deployment

-To deploy the app, you can use:

-Netlify

-Vercel

 GitHub Pages

 Create a production build before deploying: